Consumer FAQs

 - What per kilowatt-hour rate are you currently paying for electricity?
 The higher the electricity rate before you go solar, the more money you can potentially save.

 - Is your roof suitable for solar panels?
-The direction your roof faces and how much shade it gets will affect how much electricity roof mounted photovoltaic will generate.
+The direction your roof faces and how much shade it gets will affect how much electricity roof-mounted photovoltaic systems will generate.
 The roof’s condition should also be considered.

 - How much electricity will the system generate?
 If your system produces more electricity than you use over an annual period, you may not receive credit for all the electricity generated.